workanator/go-floc/README.md

 ## Announcements

-On the 1st of December, 2017 version `v2` will be released and become the main maintained branch.
+The version `v2` is released on the 1st of December, 2017 and that is the main maintained branch.

-Branch `master` will become `v1_dev`.
-Please consider that change may broke your repository clones of that branch.
+Branch `master` became `v1_dev`.
+Please consider that change could broke your repository clones of `master` branch.

 ## Installation and requirements